Arns Innovations summary

 Static language

-The same technical title and summary are shown to every stakeholder regardless of whether they are a TTO, OEM, founder, investor, DOT, or researcher.
+The same title and summary are shown to every stakeholder regardless of whether the reader is a TTO, OEM, founder, investor, DOT, or researcher.

 2